Noxxinoxx/NoxV9Database/README.md

 #### specs

-* I will use C++ as the language and some kind of clinet server layout to comunicate via the server.
+* I will use rust as the language and some kind of clinet server layout to comunicate via the server.
 * I will also write a cutsom nodejs framework to handle communication to the database.
 * Might need to add support for more languages later on but we will start with nodejs implementation.